MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/setup-partner-center-id-partners.md

 <!--===========================================================-->
-## 1. Create a new app
+## 1. Create a new game

-Next, at Partner Center, create a new app, as follows.
+Next, at Partner Center, create a new game, as follows.

 1. Go to <a href="https://partner.microsoft.com/dashboard/" target="_blank">Partner Center</a>.